sanjayvjacob/digital-clock-react-1/README.md

 Users should be able to:

 - Understand useState Hook in React
-- Show the latest time in the <h1> when the Get Time button is pressed.
+- Show the latest time when the Get Time button is pressed.
 - User can get code to be called every second using the setInterval method. e.g.